noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - access in AWS is managed by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
 - IAM acts as an identity provider (IdP), and manages identities inside an AWS account

+### authentication schemes

+- uname & pword: for accessing the console
+  - define a password policy to enforce strong passwords and to require password rotation
+- access keys: for programmatic access; caccess key ID and a secret key; Each user can have two active access keys
+  - cli access
+  - local code in a dev env to access AWS account
+  - apps running on compute services
+  - third-party services to access the aws account
+  - direct http calls using APIs for individual services
+  - apps run outside of AWS
+- mfa: via soft/hardware; requires an additional input to validate a login attempt
+  - something you know: e.g. a pin number
+  - something you have: e.g. a onetime code from an app/device
+    - virtual MFA: softare
+    - hardware TOTP token
+    - FIDO security keys
+  - something you are: e.g. fingerprint or piece of your soul

+#### request signatures

+- signing a request enables AWS to authenticate your identity
+- users and groups use the credentials associated with their acounts
+- machines (e.g. any of your aws services) must assume a predefined role and sign requests with temporary credentials

 ### users & groups